rizalgowandy/cronx/README.md

 Then, browse to:

 - http://localhost:9001 => see server health status.
-- http://localhost:9001/jobs => see the html page.
+- http://localhost:9001/jobs => see the current job status as UI response.
-- http://localhost:9001/api/jobs => see the json response.
+- http://localhost:9001/api/jobs => see the current job status as JSON response.
+- http://localhost:9001/api/histories => see previous job run histories as JSON response.

 ![cronx](docs/screenshot/5_status_page.png)